10 Memorable Halloween Moments in Sports History

-10 memorable Halloween moments in sports history originally appeared on NBC Sports Chicago
+10 memorable Halloween moments in sports history originally appeared on NBC Sports Philadelphia

 Halloween gives kids the chance to dress up as their favorite characters, celebrities and athletes while collecting buckets full of candy.
 What can be better?